 Nonetheless, since the park's dedication in 1972, the vegetation has returned to what remains the best stretch of real outback desert in New South Wales.
 The reserve contains both Aboriginal habitation (mostly middens and stone remnants) and European pastoral history.

 The park's topography is startlingly different ranging from red sandhills rising 15 m above the clay pans, dry creek beds and small rocky gorges, and gibber plains (stony desert), and 'jump-up' country.
-The 'Jump-Ups' are isolated mesas which rise forlornly above their flat surroundings to a height of 150 m.
+The 'Jump-Ups' are isolated mesas that rise forlornly above their flat surroundings to a height of 150 m.
 The flora is predominantly mulga bushland and arid shrubland, although a rich carpet of wildflowers can emerge after heavy rains.

 The park is inhabited by red kangaroos, euros, and many lizards and birds including dotterels, the Pratincole - also known as 'Roadrunner', wedge-tailed eagles, kestrels and babblers (which characteristically follow each other through the trees and along the ground).
 A lake appears occasionally providing a temporary haven for waterbirds.
 At the western end of the reserve is Explorers Tree where Sturt once buried food.